BoiseState/CS535-resources/examples/hadoop/case-analysis/README.md

 ```
 hdfs  dfs -put input
-hadoop jar case-analysis.jar CaseAnalysis input output
+hadoop jar case-analysis.jar input output
 hdfs dfs -get output
 ```

-If you created the jar file with Eclipse (and set the main class), then run it as follows:
+If you created the jar file with Eclipse (and did not set the main class), then run it as follows:

 ```
-hadoop jar case-analysis.jar input output
+hadoop jar case-analysis.jar CaseAnalysis input output
 ```